 Sir H Cheere

 Sir Henry Cheere (1703-81), like many other C18 craftsmen, was of Huguenot origin.
-He was first apprenticed to a mason, but became a pupil of the sculptor John Nost and was also briefly associated with H Scheemakers, brother of the better known P Scheemakers.
-He had a yard near Hyde Park by 1726 with his brother, John, and the business was known for decorative sculpture, especially chimneypieces.
-During the 1730s he worked with Roubiliac, though the complexities of his workshop have only recently been explored.
+He was first apprenticed to a mason, but became a pupil of the sculptor John Nost II (d1729) and was also briefly associated with Henry Scheemakers (1700-48), brother of the better known P Scheemakers.
+Cheere had a yard near Hyde Park by 1726 with his brother, John (1709-97), and the business was known for decorative sculpture, especially chimneypieces.
+During the 1730s he worked with Louis Francois Roubiliac (1702-62), though the complexities of his workshop have only recently been explored.
 His monuments were lighter in style than many of his contemporaries, with a fondness for coloured marbles and were widely imitated.
 His work is found in Oxford and London, including Westminster Abbey, though he was regarded as inferior to the major foreign sculptors in London like J M Rysbrack.
 He was active in public life and in property dealings in Westminster and it is probably to this rather than his sculpture that he owed first a knighthood and then a baronetcy.
 He retired around 1770.